lhelwerd/expression-parser/README.md

 - Comprehensions and generators
 - Multiple expressions in the same input string
 - Function calls may not use variable positional or keyword arguments
-- Literals which are not integer, floats, or the named constants
+- Literals which are not integers, floats, or the named constants

 ## Requirements